About Rails on Wheels

 In 1998, several Rails on Wheels members who had developed an interest

-in prototypical operation branched out and began to develop the Operations
+in prototypical operation branched out and developed the Operations

 Road Show.
 These members constructed a second dedicated layout which